We are reviewing the Energy Retail Code of Practice to support ongoing protections for Victorian electricity and gas customers.

 The information session and the content of the presentation is available for general information purposes only and does not constitute legal or other professional advice.
 The information session provided a summary of the Energy Retail Code of Practice review and some proposed reforms under consideration.
 Information contained within this recording is not intended to be relied upon as a reference to a electricity or gas retail licensee’s obligations under the Energy Retail Code of Practice.
 While the commission has made every reasonable effort to provide accurate information, you should obtain professional advice if you ever have any specific concern before relying on the accuracy, currency or completeness of this information.

-Submissions on the issues paper
+Submissions to the issues paper

 We received twenty-eight written submissions and twenty-six survey submissions on the discussion paper.
 We have published a consultation summary as well as copies of these submissions below.